zeelatgit/ros_bt_py_example/README.md

 ros2 launch ros_bt_py ros_bt_py.launch.py
 ```
 - Load the example package with the package loader.
 Type 'example_package.bt_nodes' and then click on 'Load Package'
+NOTE: You don't necessarily need this step for the existing behavior tree.
+All this does is, it loads the custom nodes, which resides in the example_package, to the webGUI.
+Your custom messages, services and actions should automatically be available in the GUI, after building your workspace.

 - Now upload 'tree (7).yaml' available in the directory 'behavior_trees'
 - You can now start the tree.
 To get a continuous process, you can select the 'Tick Periodically' option.
 - To execute an action publish a command on the topic '/command_topic':